 THE HORSE DEAL

-Late last year when Shurden was really starting to get hot, he was looking for additional horsepower.
+Late last year when Shurden was really starting to get hot, he was looking for additional horses.
 Coltharp had one that Shurden was interested in.

 “I told him, ‘I really want that horse but with Vegas coming up can I just write you a check for him after the Finale?’
 He made me a deal that if we finished in the top five he’d give me the horse.
 I laughed it off, I didn’t really think too much about it.
 But we were standing up there getting our saddles and pictures and he looked at me and said, ‘Hey, I’ll give you those papers when we get back.’”